Spritan/nxt-assistant-/README.md

 2. User.py           : user profile creation. (under work)
 3. Text_to_voice.py  : The funtion and configuration for text to voice functionality.
 4. Sql_connection.py : The functiona and configuration of the implementation of Maria.db
-5. Speech_to_text.py : The functiona and configuration of the implementation of voice recognition (not yet implemented)
+5. Speech_to_text.py : The functiona and configuration of the implementation of voice recognition
 6.  weather.py        : Geting current weather report via openweathermap API
 7.  loginscreen.py    : Multiuser selection and password protection implementaion. (under work)
 8. Fx.py             : This module is for all random feature and functions which are not too big to have separate modules.